 Penang Road begins as an offshoot from Orchard Road and ends at the junction of Somerset Road and Killiney Road.1 It was named after a northeastern city in Peninsular Malaysia.2 Landmarks along the road include the House of Tan Yeok Nee, the Singapore Shopping Centre, Winsland House and Oxley House.

 Constructed and named in 1906, Penang Road once served the traffic from Tank Road to the railway bridge at Fort Canning Road.3

-Situated near Orchard Road, this road is a part of the commercial and shopping hub of Singapore.
-The road runs behind the Istana Park and is connected to the Dhoby Ghaut MRT station through an underpass.4
+Situated near Orchard Road, Penang Road today is part of Singapore’s commercial and shopping hub.
+It runs behind the Istana Park and is connected to the Dhoby Ghaut Mass Rapid Transit Station through an underpass.4

 Naidu Ratnala Thulaja